-DO) D DN'T • be supportive • panic • take what the young person says seriously • delay • remain calm • promise to keep secrets • reassure the child/young person that it was right to tell someone • ask leading questions • use language the child/young person understands • ask the child/young person to repeat the story unnecessarily • explain what will happen next • express any opinions about what you are told • write down immediately afterwards what was said, including the time, place and any other observations: sign and date the record. • discuss the disclosure with anyone other than the DSO and other relevant personnel • pass the report to the DSO and, if you are in a school/college or other HEI, pass a copy to the DSO of that organisation • start to investigate • remember that you need support.
-Seek advice and support for yourself.
+DO DO DN'T be supportive) • panic take what the seriously young person says • delay remain calm • promise to keep secrets reassure the was right to to child/young person that it ell someone • ask leading questions use language understands the child/young person • ask the child/young person to repeat the story unnecessarily explain what will happen next • express any opinions about what you are told what was sai nmediately afterwards d, including the time, place r observations: sign and ord. • discuss the disclosure with anyone other than the DSO and other relevant personnel are in a scho ort to the DSO and, if you ol/college or other HEI, to the DSO of that • start to investigate at you need support.
+Seek upport for yourself.